gregtandiono/cv-k8-workshop/README.md

 # ClearView K8 Workshop

 You will be orchestrating a number of services in a microservice fashion!
-Specifically, utilizing the apigateway pattern: https://microservices.io/patterns/apigateway.html
+By adopting the api gateway pattern: https://microservices.io/patterns/apigateway.html

 **Acceptance Criteria**:
 - I should be able to build gateway, member, and product container image using docker compose